APNIC-Labs/draft-kskroll-sentinel/README.md

 Internet-Draft         DNSSEC Trusted Key Sentinel         February 2018

-   response to the three queries should allow the client to determine the category of the resolver, and if it supports this mechanism, whether or not it has loaded a particular key into its local trusted
+   Given the clear delineation amongst these three cases, if a client directs these three queries to a simple resolver, the variation in response to the three queries should allow the client to determine the category of the resolver, and if it supports this mechanism, whether or not it has loaded a particular key into its local trusted